GenomicsAotearoa/hts_workshop_mpi/docs/level2/22_assembly_polishing.md

 # Polishing of Oxford Nanopore assemblies

+!!! clock "time"

     * Teaching: 20 minutes
     * Exercises: 40 minutes

+!!! circle-info "Objectives and Key points"
     #### Objectives

     * Use `racon` and `medaka` to polish an assembly
     * Compare the outputs of several assemblies using `QUAST`

     #### Keypoints

     * Rounds of refinement are sometimes required to reduce error and can improve the initial assembly
     * Sometimes the above sentence does not apply and polishing does not really improve the assembly.
 The only way to know is trying!

 ---